 I’d like to share some of my observations and results from my daily apple cider vinegar shot challenge:

 If you’re hoping to lose weight by drinking apple cider vinegar, you may have to do it longer than seven days.
 I didn’t notice any rapid weight loss, but I did feel better and lighter.
-I was definitely eating less now that I was focused on detoxing my body and swapping my shot for a snack grab.
+I was definitely eating less now that I was focused on taking a shot in lieu of reaching for something sweet.

 With a roaring tummy, I turned to my daily apple cider vinegar shot for relief.
 My stomach was seriously bubbling and turning upside down.
 I was desperate for some relief.
 After taking my daily apple cider vinegar shot, my stomach finally settled.
 No more bubbling.
 I truly felt better.
 Ah, relief!